 1. Lifespan TR2000e Electric Folding Treadmill

 A 6” backlit LED screen shows off the exercise program you’re doing at the time, your step count, distance, calories burned, and heart rate.
-You should be aware that the calorie counter may be inaccurate, as there’s no way for you to input your custom height and weight.
+You should be aware that the calorie counter may be inaccurate, as there’s no way for you to input your custom height and weight (weight is a critical stat in estimating calories burned).

 There are 5 Quickset speed and 5 Quickset incline buttons that allow you to choose a setting with just one push.

-It’s also packed with useful extra functions, like an auxiliary input jack and speakers so you can play your workout music without worrying about headphone wires, Bluetooth capability, a USB charging port (which unfortunately doesn’t work with iPad 1, 2 or 3), and a convenient tablet or phone holder.
+There’s a bevy of other useful features, like an auxiliary input jack and speakers for music, Bluetooth capability, a USB charging port (which unfortunately doesn’t work with iPad 1, 2 or 3), and a convenient tablet or phone holder.

 In terms of folding features, the Lifespan uses eFold electric folding technology to make it as simple as a push of a button.
 A very useful function they also have is Smart Stop sensor technology.
 If the treadmill is unfolding and senses movement beneath it, it will stop the treadmill deck mid-air to avoid potential accidents.